RRKS101/12ENG-ExampleFlightController/README.md

 # 12ENG-ExampleFlightController
-An example on what a black box flight controller could look like
+## A rough example of what a black box flight controller could look like